brevis-network/prover-network-contracts/docs/market.md

   - `getProverStatsForStatsEpoch(address prover, uint64 epochId)` → ProverStats

 ### Semantics
-- ProverStats includes: bids, reveals, wins (assigned), submissions (proofs delivered), lastActiveAt.
+- ProverStats includes: bids, reveals, wins (assigned), requestsFulfilled (proofs delivered), lastActiveAt, feeReceived.
-- Derived metric missed = wins − submissions.
+- Derived metric missed = wins − requestsFulfilled.
 - On bid/reveal/submit, both the lifetime total and current stats-epoch buckets are updated.
+- scheduleStatsEpoch(startAt) [admin, startAt strictly greater than last start]:
+  - Sets the previous epoch’s `endAt` to `startAt` immediately (this may be in the future), then appends a new epoch starting at `startAt`.
+  - If `startAt == 0` (interpreted as now), the new epoch becomes current immediately.
+Otherwise, the rollover occurs lazily on the first stats-changing action at/after `startAt`, emitting `StatsReset(newEpochId, startAt)`.
-- resetStats(newStartAt) [admin]: closes the previous stats-epoch (sets its endAt to the new epoch’s startAt) and opens a new one at newStartAt (or block.timestamp if 0).
-Recent == stats for the latest stats-epoch.
+  - Recent == stats for the latest (current) stats-epoch.

 ---